Knight9876/MonDex/README.md

 2. Compare Tab:

-    I. Pokemon Comparison: Compare two Pokemon side by side based on their types, strengths, weaknesses, resistances, and vulnerabil:ities.<br>
+    I. Pokemon Comparison: Compare two Pokemon side by side based on their types, strengths, weaknesses, resistances, and vulnerabilities.<br>
     II.
 Add, View, Remove: Add Pokemon to your collection, view detailed information about a Pokemon, and remove it from the compare tab.

 3. Search Tab: